This package contains art, text, or software code produced using generative AI.

 Key Features:

-creatures/wolves/*).
-Every time you apply it, a random image from that folder is chosen.
+creatures/wolves/*) or include wildcards (*or?) within the filename.
+Every time you apply it, a random image that matches is chosen.

 Ideas for how to use the module